 Verizon is now offering wireless based 5G Home internet service for your home.
 This isn’t a mobile offering, but an actual home internet service with speeds up to 940 Mbps with no monthly data caps.
-Furthermore, Current Verizon Wireless (mobile) customers can sign up for Verizon wireless home internet service for only $50 per month and get the first 3 months free!
-The price for new customers is $70 per month which is still a good value considering the speeds.
+Furthermore, Current Verizon Wireless (mobile) customers can sign up for Verizon wireless home internet service for only $25 per month!
+The price for new customers is $50 per month which is still a good value considering the speeds.

 What’s Included with Verizon 5G Wireless Internet

-- All hardware and upgrades free for the first year
+- All hardware and upgrades are free for the first year

 This will allow you to ditch your cable box and have over 60 cable and network TV channels through YouTube TV and the free streaming device.
 All this comes with you just paying an affordable price for wireless home internet.